libhal/SJSU-Dev2/documentation/framework/rst/guides/unit-testing.rst

 ----------------------------

 Use :code:`make user-test` to compile your tests.
-Use :code:`make run-test` to run user tests.
+Use :code:`make run-test` to run user tests after they have been compiled.

 Finding Example Test Files
 ----------------------------